Koca Mustafa Pasha Mosque: Ottoman period

 After the Ottoman conquest of Constantinople the monastery, known by the Turks as Kızlar Kilisesi ("women's church"), continued to be inhabited for a while.
 Between 1486 and 1491 Kapicibaşi (and later Grand Vizier) Koca Mustafa Pasha, executed in 1512, converted the church into a mosque.
 Some years later, the building of the monastery was endowed by his son-in-law, Şeih Çelebi Efendi as Tekke for the Dervishes of the Halveti order.
 The dervishes were led at that time by the Sufi Master Sünbül Efendi.
 His türbe, a popular destination for Muslim pilgrims, lies next to the mosque, which is also named after him.
 At the beginning of the sixteenth century there were quarrels between Sultan Selim I and Şeih Çelebi, since the sultan wanted to pull down part of the monastery to build the Topkapı Palace.
 He died in 1559 and his wife Safiye Hatun were both buried in a türbe in the yard of the mosque, near the türbe of Mustafa Pasha.
 Several Halveti Sheiks were buried in the cemetery behind the Mosque.

 Also in this period was born the tradition related to a chain hung to a cypress tree.
 The cypress is since long dead but still stands - together with the chain - inside a small round building in the yard of the mosque.
 The chain was swung between two people who were affirming contradictory statements, and the chain was said to hit the one who was telling the truth.

 This is one among many surviving folk tales concerning the mosque (like those about the çifte Sultanlar, the "twin Sultans"), all with Byzantine roots.
 They testify the merge between Ottoman and Greek popular culture and beliefs.

 At the beginning of the 17th century, Defterdar (treasury minister) Ekmekçizade Ahmet Paşa (d.
 1618) let build a Medrese, the gates of the complex, a zaviye, and a mekteb (school).
 About one century later Hekimbaşı (Sultan's chief physician) Giridli Nuh Efendi (d.
 1707) closed the Tekke and enlarged the Medrese, while in 1737 Kızlar Ağası Hacı Beşir Ağa erected in the yard a column-shaped fountain.
 The earthquake of 1766 destroyed the dome of the building: it was rebuilt in 1768.
 During the 19th century, Mahmud II (r.
 1808-1839) rebuilt the porch.
 In 1847–1848, Sultan Abdülmecid I (r.
 1839–1861) let the wall which encircles the complex be rebuilt.
 Some years later two fountains were erected in the yard of the mosque.
 Finally, in 1953, the building was restored again.

-The tradition to light up the minaret of the mosques on the eve of the anniversary of the birth of Prophet Muhammad (Mawlid al-Nabi) was born in the Koca Mustafa Mosque.
+The tradition of lighting up the minaret of the mosques on the eve of the anniversary of the birth of Muhammad (Mawlid al-Nabi) was born in the Koca Mustafa Mosque.